jannbar/deno-movie-api/README.md

 ## Setup

-To run the API locally, clone this repository, `cd` into the directory and run `deno run --allow-net --allow-read main.ts`.
+To run the API on your machine, clone this repository, `cd` into the directory and run `deno task start`.
+For running the server in dev mode (with watcher enabled), run `deno task dev`.